Accessibility or Inclusivity? The Right Approach to ADA Compliance

 Using value alignment

-in place of personas
+instead of personas

 Personas do a poor job of representing demographically diverse but homogenous users.
 We say that a focus on values provides a much better foundation to build a solution around.